bcgov/wordpress-document-repository/CSV_BULK_UPLOAD_README.md

 ## Processing Options

-- **Create missing taxonomy terms automatically**: When enabled, new taxonomy terms will be created if they don't exist
+- **Selective Updates**: Only metadata fields present in the CSV are updated; existing metadata not in the CSV remains unchanged
-- **Overwrite existing metadata**: Choose whether to replace existing metadata or skip it
+- **Taxonomy Terms**: Only existing taxonomy terms are used; terms that don't exist in the system are skipped

 ## What Happens During Processing